felgueres/felgueres.github.io/_drafts/CertaintyInBusiness.markdown

 What can be done differently?

 1) Data Collection.
 This is the primitive to find resolution.
 Without data, you don't have information, without information, there's only opinion.
-Opinion's are subjective and partial, therefore undeterministic, therefore risky, risk = cost.
-Cost gets passed to the end user.
+Opinion's are subjective and partial, therefore undeterministic, therefore riskier.

-2) Data and Rules Assessment.

 Risk trickles down the cost stucture of a product or service and ends up being passed to the consumer.

+2) Data Interpretation.

 Multiple possibilities:
-- Voting mechnism to resolve a dispute across several 3rd parties or analysis
+- Voting mechanism to resolve a dispute across several 3rd parties or analysis
 - Discrete rule evaluation.

 3) Resolution Mechanism